zechary28/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `loan` feature behaves at each step.

 Step 1.
-The user adds a `Person` to The Sharkives using an `add` command.
+The user adds a `Person` to Sharkives using an `add` command.

 Step 2.
 The user uses the `loan` command to add a loan to that `Person` (e.g., `loan 1 s 1000.00 5.5 2025-12-31`).